bjackman/locali-ci/README.md

 Bugs (high to low priority):

- - `Manager::job_cts` is indexed only by commit hash, but not by test name.
-   Manager::set_revisions doesn't really make any sense.
-This might actually explain the "gummed up" issue I saw below, since it would lead to lots of jobs running that are invisible in the status tracker.
  - Cancelled jobs still get cached if they shut down via `exit` instead of being directly terminated by `SIGINT`.
 Need to actuall check cancellation status before writing to DB.
  - Linked output data gets interpreted as HTML instead of plaintext.